 Flexing the Power of Home Rule: A Path Toward Regional Solutions

-GrowSmart’s 2020 Summit will take on questions that are even more relevant given our collective experience with the coronavirus pandemic: where can government be most effective? most innovative? are home rule and regional thinking mutually exclusive?
+GrowSmart’s 2020 Summit took on questions that are even more relevant given our collective experience with the coronavirus pandemic: where can government be most effective? most innovative? are home rule and regional thinking mutually exclusive?

 While local government can be described as a nimble testing ground for new concepts and tools, there is often value and efficiency in regional and statewide approaches.
 Home rule isn’t going away, nor should it.
 So, how can we adapt this New England tradition for the coming decades, and even for the next few years as recovery from the pandemic is underway?

-In response to the COVID-19 pandemic, we plan to offer a unique Summit experience this year.
-Our Biddeford location, in the Pepperell Mill, will host no more than 50 participants with appropriate social distancing.
-In addition, we are working with regional partners to offer satellite locations limited to 50 attendees, all connected via high-speed internet.
-An option to attend the summit completely virtual from your own home is also available.
+In response to the COVID-19 pandemic, we offered a unique Summit experience this year.
+Our Biddeford location, in the Pepperell Mill, hosted about 30 participants with appropriate social distancing.
+In addition, we worked with regional partners to offer satellite locations limited to 25 attendees, all connected via high-speed internet.
+An option to attend the summit completely virtual from your own home was also available.

 Our regional partners and locations as well as virtual participation:

 - Northern Maine Development Corporation, Northern Maine Community College, Presque Isle